Seeded graph matching for the correlated Gaussian Wigner model via the projected power method: Numerical experiments

 \section{Numerical experiments}

-In this section, we present numerical experiments to assess the performance of the \texttt{PPMGM} algorithm and compare it to the state-of-art algorithms for graph matching, under the CGW model.
+In this section, we present numerical experiments to assess the performance of the \texttt{PPMGM} algorithm and compare it to the state-of-art algorithms for graph matching, under the CGW model\footnote{All the experiments were conducted using MATLAB R2021a (MathWorks Inc., Natick, MA).
+The code is available at \url{https://github.com/ErnestoArayaV/Graph-matching-PPMGM}.}.
 We divide this section in two parts.
-In Section \ref{sec:perf_comp} we generate CGW graphs $A,B\sim W(n,\sigma,x^*)$ for a random permutation $x^*$, and apply to $A,B$ the spectral algorithms \texttt{Grampa} \citep{Grampa}, the classic \texttt{Umeyama} \citep{Spectral_weighted_Ume}, and the convex relaxation algorithm \texttt{QPADMM}\footnote{This algorithm is refered to as $\texttt{QP-DS}$ in \citep{Grampa}.
+In Section \ref{sec:perf_comp} we generate CGW graphs $A,B\sim W(n,\sigma,x^*)$ for a uniformly random permutation $x^*$, and apply to $A,B$ the spectral algorithms \texttt{Grampa} \citep{Grampa}, the classic \texttt{Umeyama} \citep{Spectral_weighted_Ume}, and the convex relaxation algorithm \texttt{QPADMM}\footnote{This algorithm is refered to as $\texttt{QP-DS}$ in \citep{Grampa}.
 Since algorithm $\texttt{ADMM}$ is used to obtain a solution, we opt to use the name $\texttt{QPADMM}$.}, which first solves the following convex quadratic programming problem

 where $\calB_n$ is the Birkhoff polytope of doubly stochastic matrices, and then rounds the solution using the greedy method $\texttt{GMWM}$.
 All of the previous algorithms work in the seedless case.
 As a second step, we apply algorithm \texttt{PPMGM} with the initialization given by the output of \texttt{Grampa}, \texttt{Umeyama} and $\texttt{QPADMM}$.
 We show experimentally that by applying \texttt{PPMGM} the solution obtained in both cases improves, when measured as the overlap (defined in \eqref{eq:overlap_def}) of the output with the ground truth.
 We also run experiments by initializing \texttt{PPMGM} with $X^{(0)}$ randomly chosen at a certain distance of the ground truth permutation $X^*$.
 Specifically, we select $X^{(0)}$ uniformly at random from the set of permutation matrices that satisfy $\|X^{(0)}-X^*\|_F=\theta'\sqrt{n}$, and vary the value of $\theta'\in [0,\sqrt{2})$.